 - Travel between the workers home and a temporary place of work (from home to the temporary site and from a temporary site back home)

 Subsistence expenses may have included costs that arise during a business trip for the sole purpose of the contract work being undertaken.
 This would include:

 Even if you believe you are outside SDC, you unfortunately cannot claim any expenses through an agency.
 If you have any questions about these, please call us on 01707 871622.

 Who is liable if a contractor has been wrongly claiming expenses?

-If a contractor is found to be wrongly claiming expenses, the contractor and the umbrella company can be found liable and there can be a transfer of debt.
+If a contractor is found to be wrongly claiming expenses, the contractor and umbrella company can both be found liable and there can be a transfer of debt.

 If the umbrella company has provided incorrect and misleading information and has allowed a contractor to illegally claim expenses, they can be found liable and the director(s) could be responsible for the outstanding debt, as well as further punishment from HMRC.
-If on the other hand, a contractor has deliberately provided incorrect information in order to bypass the legislation and immorally claim expenses (e.g. stating they are not under SDC when they know they are), they can be found accountable for paying back the outstanding debt and any further punishments from HMRC.
+If on the other hand, a contractor has deliberately provided incorrect information in order to bypass legislation and claim expenses, they can be found accountable for paying back the outstanding debt and could have additional penalties levied by HMRC.

-Is it only umbrella contractors that are affected by this legislation?
+Are only umbrella contractors affected by this legislation?

-No. Contractors working through their own personal service company (aka limited company) are unable to claim tax relief on travel and subsistence expenses if they are considered to be inside IR35 legislation.
-This legislation affects all contractors working through employment intermediaries and this includes umbrella companies and personal service companies.
+Contractors working through their own Personal Service Company (aka limited company) are unable to claim tax relief on travel and subsistence expenses if they are deemed to be inside IR35 legislation.
+This legislation affects all contractors working through intermediaries such personal service companies.

 Churchill Knight Umbrella